LothianGaming/Save-Backup-Tool-For-Repo/README.md

 # Save-Backup-Tool-For-Repo
-This tool was developed by myyself for the purpose of backing up save files for R.E.P.O.
+This tool was developed by myself for the purpose of backing up save files for R.E.P.O.

+It requires no install, and has a gui.